 Diversity doesn’t exist only within nature in Brazil.
 The vibrant streets of the cities and towns are always overflowing with celebrations.
 Carnaval is the country’s most famous celebration, held yearly during Lent, which is observed by the Christian religion.
 The festivities are famous for their feathers, floats, and parties.

 Brazilians love to party and while Carnaval is one of the biggest of the year, there are still various celebrations throughout the year.
 With a love of music, the people of Brazil dance to their own beat and the rhythm of life is unique.

 Brasília is the capital of Brazil.
 It was founded in 1960 and replaced Rio de Janeiro as the seat of the government.
 The unusual city is most famous for its layout and design, which is often said to resemble that of a bird or airplane.

-The white and modern architecture, Brasília is quite plain when compared to Rio de Janeiro.
-But the capital makes up its bland appearance in the hard-working people who represent its diversity.
+The white and modern architecture of Brasília is quite plain when compared to Rio de Janeiro.
+But the capital makes up for its bland appearance in the hard-working people who represent its diversity.
 With foreign diplomats, international consulate employees, and native-born Brazilians, the capital has a global mix of life.

 - Culture and Language

 - Spending Budget